 I try to do my workout in the middle of the day or hit the gym before I pick up the kids.
 I haven’t been too consistent with this, but I still prefer to do this than early in the morning.
 I’m worried I’d wake the kids with my DVD playing combined with jumping around.
 Also, my husband’s began waking up with me so I really don’t want to be doing my DVD workouts in front of him.
 I’m just too self-conscious about it and will be too distracted to really focus on my workout while he’s around.

-I’m proud to report I’ve successfully done my Life S.A.V.E.R.S. each day (even if it’s a skinnied version of it) since starting this challenge – including weekends!
+I’m proud to report I’ve successfully done my Life S.A.V.E.R.S. each day (even if it’s a skinnied version of it) 15 days into this Miracle Morning challenge – including weekends!

 There have been mornings wherein I was super tempted to just stay under my covers, but I’ve managed to get up and do it.
 And I’m always so glad that I do.